 - Change – In order to accept the change and embrace the new direction of the company, people need to understand how the changes will benefit them.

-- Refreeze – After changes begin to take shape and are incorporated into everyday business, the organization is ready to “refreeze” and lock in the processes as standard operating procedure.
+- Refreeze – After changes begin to take shape and are incorporated into everyday business, the organization is ready to “refreeze” and lock in the processes as the standard operating procedure.

 After years spent in the manufacturing industry reading and writing SOPs, flowcharts, and swim lane diagrams, Don James was determined to find a better way to help companies succeed.
-He founded Business Enterprise Mapping and developed a business mapping methodology that provides organizations with a detailed understanding of well-defined business process.
+He founded Business Enterprise Mapping and developed a business mapping methodology that provides organizations with a detailed understanding of a well-defined business process.
 Don’s change management approach can be summarized in the following ten steps.

 - Define what must change.

 - Develop a vision for the adopted change

 - Engage the organization